quertenmont/django-sequencefield/README.md

             BigIntSequenceConstraint(
                 name="%(app_label)s_%(class)s_custseq",
                 sequence="gdw_post_custseq", #name of the quence
-                fields=["seqid"], #field to be populated from this sequence start=1, #first value of the sequence
+                drop=False, #avoid deleting the sequence if shared among multiple tables fields=["seqid"], #field to be populated from this sequence start=1, #first value of the sequence
             )
         ]
 ```

+---

+## Remarks

+Until we find a good solution to properly handle supression of a sequence shared among multiple tables,
+It's better to pass the flag drop=False in the SequenceConstraint.
+Otherwise a sequence that is still being used by another table might be deleted.

 ---